Happy Go Lucky (Veronica Mars): Synopsis

-Woody's house is searched and there was a bomb under his car.
-Veronica and Keith present their theory that Woody is the culprit to Sheriff Lamb, but he counters by saying that Lucky probably did it and that they are trying to make him look bad.
+Woody's house is searched and a bomb is found under his car.
+Veronica and Keith present their theory that Woody is responsible for the bus disaster to Sheriff Lamb, but he counters by saying that Lucky probably did it and that they are trying to make him look bad.
 Logan gives a moving testimony against Aaron.
-Two boys identify Weevil as the attacker on Thumper.
-Keith tells Sheriff Lamb that Lucky was in a cell at a VA at the time of the bus crash.
+Two little boys identify Weevil as Thumper's attacker.
+Keith tells Sheriff Lamb that Lucky was in a cell at a VA hospital at the time of the bus crash.
 Weevil passes his test, and Wallace finishes his final high school test.
 Jackie leaves for France, and Veronica skips a test to hear the Aaron Echolls verdict.
-Woody left town the previous morning.
-Aaron is cleared of all charges.
+Sheriff Lamb tells Keith that Woody left town the previous morning.
+Aaron Echolls is acquitted of all charges.

 Cultural references

 The following cultural references are made in the episode: